 A light-weight eG Logon Simulator Agent drives the logon simulation.
-You only have toinstall this agent on any Windows host in your environment and configure it to simulate accesses to a mailbox on an Exchange 2013/2016 server or on Office 365.
+You only have toinstall this agent on any Windows host in your environment and configure it to simulate accesses to a mailbox on an on-premise Exchange server or to the email service offered by Office 365.
 The agent then periodically emulates the entire process of a user logging into an Exchange server via a web interface and accessing his/her mailbox.
 To perform this simulation, the Logon Simulator Agent has to be configured with the following:

 - The URL of the Outlook Web Access (OWA) interface or Office 365 portal that it needs to hit

-- The email ID and valid login credentials of the mailbox on the Exchange server that it needs to access;
+- The email ID and valid login credentials of the mailbox on the Exchange server /Office 365 portal that it needs to access;

 Once the Logon Simulator Agent is configured, it runs at a pre-configured frequency.
 Every time it runs, it simulates the logon process, as detailed below:

 - The Logon Simulator Agent first opens the Chrome browser and connects to the configured URL.